-While we were waiting for the Joint Press Conference between the two leaders, I found myself among the leading French press.
+While we were waiting for the joint press conference between Trump and Macron, I found myself among the leading French press.
 As President Trump was a not-fashionable one whole hour late, the French press corps was surprised that the White House was not running on time.
 Quelle Surprise!

 The most frustrated were the TV journalists whose news desks were supposed to be running special live editions from the East Room.
 One of the French presenters received multiple calls from his network, wanting to know what was going on in Washington and why he wasn’t able to deliver the scheduled live hit from the East Room.
 President Trump affects the news cycle, whether we are here in America or across the Atlantic.

 While the American President went out of his way to impress the Macrons, French journalists insist that they are not fans of Trump.